Native title in Australia: ACT

-No native title claim has ever been granted in the ACT, because of the lack of historical records enabling such a determination to be made.
+No native title claim has ever been determined in the ACT, because of the lack of historical records enabling such a determination to be made.

 South Australia

 An Indigenous Land Use Agreement (ILUA) was agreed with the Kaurna Yerta Aboriginal Corporation (KYAC) and effected on 19 November 2018.
-The agreement was among the South Australian government, the federal government and the Kaurna people, with formal recognition coming after the Federal Court judgement, 18 years after lodgement.
+The agreement was among the South Australian government, the federal government and the Kaurna people, with formal recognition coming after the Federal Court judgment, 18 years after lodgement.
 This was the first claim for a first land use agreement to be agreed to in any Australian capital city.
 The rights cover Adelaide's whole metropolitan area and includes "17 parcels of undeveloped land not under freehold".
 Some of the land is Crown land, some belongs to the state government and some is private land owned by corporations.
 Justice Debra Mortimer said it would be "the first time in Australia that there [had] been a positive outcome within the area of (native title) determination".